awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 The communities `7224:1` – `7224:65535` are reserved by AWS Direct Connect\.

-AWS Direct Connect applies the following BGP communities to its advertised routes:
+For outbound routing policies, AWS Direct Connect applies the following BGP communities to its advertised routes:
 + `7224:8100`—Routes that originate from the same AWS Region in which the AWS Direct Connect point of presence is associated\.
 + `7224:8200`—Routes that originate from the same continent with which the AWS Direct Connect point of presence is associated\.
 + No tag—Global \(all public AWS Regions\)\.